 This station reports when significant weather events (including precipitation) are visually observed at or near the station.
 Such events do not always correspond to measured quantities of liquid equivalent precipitation, such as when the event is near by not at the station, or in the case of solid precipitation that does not melt in the collection basin.

-The day in the last 12 months with the most precipitation observations was April 11.
-There were 22 hourly weather reports that day (out of a maximum of 24) in which some form of precipitation was observated at or near the station.
-The month with the most precipitation observations was December, with 178 hourly present weather reports involving some form of precipitation.
+The day in 2014 with the most precipitation observations was April 29.
+There were 23 hourly weather reports that day (out of a maximum of 24) in which some form of precipitation was observated at or near the station.
+The month with the most precipitation observations was April, with 141 hourly present weather reports involving some form of precipitation.

 In this section we consider only those weather reports that indicate liquid precipitation.
 For the purposes of this analysis, we include thunderstorms even though some thunderstorms are not accompanied by liquid precipitation.

-The month of the last 12 months with the largest number of those reports was May, with a total of 113 reports.
-The day with the largest number of those reports was October 15, with a total of 19 reports.
+The month of 2014 with the largest number of those reports was April, with a total of 110 reports.
+The day with the largest number of those reports was April 29, with a total of 23 reports.

 This station reports both when snow is observed to be falling and the measured depth of the snow on the ground.
 Both are subject to erroneous reports, but the latter is significantly less reliable.
 Please bear this in mind when reading this section.